eth-sri/eth-sri.github.io/_blogposts/lcifr.md

 pub-ref: ruoss2020lcifr
 title: "How to enforce individual fairness?"
 blogpost-authors: "Mislav Balunović, Anian Ruoss"
-date:   2020-09-01
+date:   2022-02-01
 thumbnail: _thumbnails/lcifr.svg
 usemathjax: true
 tldr: >
-    In this blog post we discuss LCIFR, a method for training fair representations with provable certificates of individual fairness.
+    In this blog post we discuss LCIFR, a method for learning fair representations with provable certificates of individual fairness.
+    Fair representations allow data owners to pre-process their data so that they can guarantee fairness of any downstream task using this data.
-    The key idea is to use a form of adversarial training to search for counter-examples to the individual fairness condition, and then use these examples to improve the model.
-Our results show that LCIFR can train classifiers with high certified individual fairness, while also achieving high utility.
+    The key idea is to use a form of adversarial training to search for counter-examples to the individual fairness condition, and then use these examples to improve the representations.
+Our results show that classifiers trained using LCIFR representations have high certified individual fairness, while also achieving high utility.
 teaser:  LCIFR is a method for training fair representations with provable certificates of individual fairness.
 tweet-id: 1447996320741007362
 draft: false